-PHAT workout program is a combination of power lifting and bodybuilding.
-Powerlifters use lower reps of high weight whereas bodybuilders aim for muscle hypertrophy using higher reps of less weight.
 Layne Norton combined these two different types of training methodologies into one.
-The advantage of PHAT workout over other workouts is that instead of following on a specific training regimen (hypertrophy/strength) individually for weeks at a time, you will perform workouts in both power lifting style (lower rep ranges) and bodybuilding style (higher rep ranges) within the same given week.
+The advantage of the PHAT workout is that instead of following a specific training regimen (hypertrophy/strength), you can perform workouts in both powerlifting and bodybuilding styles within the same training week.

 Why PHAT Training?

-- PHAT program designed in such a way that you will hit each muscle groups twice per week in both traditional strength training and bodybuilding rep schemes.
-This combination of high and low rep schemes will help you to maximize strength and muscle growth, while still enabling enough recovery period.
+- The PHAT program is designed in such a way that you will hit each muscle group twice per week, following both traditional strength training and bodybuilding rep schemes.
+This combination of high-rep and low-rep routines will help you maximize strength and muscle growth while still enabling enough recovery periods.